ucsb-cs8/w20/_info/syllabus.md

 Rather than copying someone else's work, ask for help.
 You are not alone in this course!
 We are here to help you succeed.
 If you invest the time to learn the material and complete the projects, you won't need to copy any answers.

 ## A Parting Thought
 This page shouldn't end with a list of penalties for cheating or lateness, because penalties and grades aren't the purpose of the course.
 We actually just want you to learn and have a great time in the process.
 Please keep that goal in mind throughout the semester.
-Welcome to Data Science Foundations!
+Welcome to CS 8!

 Last major revision: Sep 26, 2019

+Last updated:
+10/02 -- clarified the dropped homework/in-class activities